 Founder and winemaker Weston Eidson has quite the family history.
 He began Montagu Wines in 2012 as a tribute his great-grandfather John, the second Lord Montagu of Beaulieu.
-I hate to admit I’d never heard of Beaulieu (“Bew-lee”).
-It’s a village in Hampshire, England, and home to The Palace House (Noble House of Montagu)—which has been in the Montagu family since 1538 (also known to be haunted)!
+Beaulieu (“Bew-lee”) is a village in Hampshire, England, and home to The Palace House (Noble House of Montagu)—which has been in the Montagu family since 1538 (also known to be haunted)!

 The only thing haunting about Montagu is the wine.
 Once you taste it, I highly recommend creating a shrine from the empty bottle(s), lighting some candles, and begin chanting “I will not empty my bank account ordering all of their wine, I will not empty my bank account ordering all of their wine.”
 Otherwise, you may be possessed into doing so, and honestly, would that even be a bad thing?

 I was fortunate enough to have sampled Montagu’s Cabernet Sauvignon, Chardonnay, and Pinot Noir, along with the Silver Ghost Cabernet.

 Silver Ghost 2016 Cabernet Sauvignon ($35) gets its name from John Montagu’s favorite car—the 1909 Rolls-Royce Silver Ghost.
 It’s a beautiful, big Napa Cab, full-bodied with blackberry, blueberry, herbs, and spice.
 It’s opaque, almost purplish in the glass, but hold it up to light and you’ll notice a haunting layer of bright cherry.
 I loved this bottle and was (pleasantly) surprised it wasn’t at a higher price range.